sambyers/asaconfigconversion/README.md

 # asaconfigconversion
-Converts ASA 8.2 and earlier configuration to 8.3+ configurations.
+Converts Cisco ASA 8.2 and earlier configuration to 8.3+ configurations.